KSSK-FM: Programming

 KSSK AM and FM are home to the popular "Perry & the Posse" morning show.
 The station is heard world-wide on the free iHeartRadio app They are also heard on Oceanic Spectrum digital channel 867 for the entire state of Hawaii, via the DishHD satellite TV service in Taiwan, and also USEN's Sound Planet satellite radio service in Japan.

 The station uses the slogan "Hawaii's Feel Good Favorites of Yesterday & Today".
 Nielsen consistently ranks KSSK-AM-FM as Honolulu's most listened-to radio station.
 A 2022 Inside Radio article named KSSK as the highest-rated AC Radio station in markets 51-100 KSSK's former jingle melody was adapted from that of WPLJ in New York City.
 KSSK-AM-FM used WPLJ's jingle packages until TM Century created a jingle package for KSSK, known as "Big Time Honolulu."
 In recent years, KSSK has converted to the KOST AC package from Reelworld.

 In 2016, the KSSK Perry & Price morning show evolved to become Perry & the Posse in the wake of Larry Price's retirement.
 Michael W. Perry hosts the show with a cast that includes Jimmy "Da Geek" Bender, Sweetie Pacarro and Julia Norton-Dennis.
 Many of the long running features continue including On the Road with Mike Evans, The Real Jimmy Hollywood and the infamous Coconut Wireless News & Comment.

-Air personalities throughout the day include Scotty "B" Blaisdell, Curt Williams and John Matthews.
-KSSK is programmed by iHeartMedia Senior Vice President of Programming Jamie Hyatt since 2007.